FortKnoxster/fortknoxster-crypto-web/README.md

 # fkx-crypto-web

-FortKnoxsters crypto implementation used in the web app.
+FortKnoxsters encryption algorithms used in the web app.
+Kryptos is a cryptographic library wrapping and implementing the Web Cryptography API.
+Kryptos supports symmetric keys and asymmetric key pair generation, key derivation, key wrap/unwrap, encryption, decryption, signing and verification.

+## Documentation
+TODO

 ## Getting Started